-The Automotive Service program is designed to provide the necessary educational background and practical training to repair today’s automobiles and light trucks.
-Automotive service technicians inspect, maintain, and repair automobiles and light trucks that run on gasoline, electricity, or alternative fuels such as ethanol.
+The Automotive program is designed to provide the necessary educational background and practical training to repair today’s automobiles and light trucks.
+Automotive technicians inspect, maintain, and repair automobiles and light trucks that run on gasoline, electricity, or alternative fuels such as ethanol.
 Automotive service technicians’ and mechanics’ responsibilities have evolved from simple mechanical repairs to high-level technology-related work.
 The increasing sophistication of automobiles requires workers who can use computerized shop equipment and work with electronic components while maintaining their skills with traditional hand tools.

 Today, integrated electronic systems and complex computers regulate vehicles and their performance while on the road.
 Technicians must have an increasingly broad knowledge of how vehicles’ complex components work and interact.
 They also must be able to work with electronic diagnostic equipment and digital manuals and reference materials.

-Graduates of the Automotive Service program can become employed as a repair service estimator, automotive service writer, auto repair technician, shop foreman, or specialty shop technician.
+Graduates of the Automotive program can become employed as a repair service estimator, automotive service writer, auto repair technician, shop foreman, or specialty shop technician.

 According to Lightcast Economic Modeling, the median salary for an automotive career is $46,883.